 Knowing your target market and more importantly understanding their needs is the logical next step for industry marketers.
-Consider the challenges which your customers face, how your product resolves those challenges and develop a value proposition around this.
-Your value proposition will form the basis in which you develop your overall marketing strategy.
+Consider the challenges that your potential customers face, how your product resolves those challenges, and develop a value proposition around this.
+Your value proposition will form the basis on which you develop your overall marketing strategy.

 As well as the company objectives, you’ll also want to align your marketing objectives with your sales, SDR team, product team, etc. so that when you run a marketing campaign, next steps and follow ups are clearly understood by each team.